Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-05-25-Seasonal_D_STAN.md

 plot(season_hat, type = 'l', col = "darkgreen", main = "Estimated Seasonal Component", ylab = "season_t")
 ```

-Looking at these three panels together tells a clear story.
-The observed series looks messy — trend and seasonality are tangled together and the noise makes both hard to see cleanly.
-The estimated trend panel reveals the smooth underlying growth, freed from the seasonal oscillations.
-And the seasonal panel shows the repeating 12-period wave, now separated from both the trend and the noise.

 One of the most useful things you can do here is to go beyond point estimates and shade credible intervals around each component.
 Something like `apply(posterior$mu, 2, quantile, probs = c(0.05, 0.95))` gives you the 5th and 95th percentiles of the trend at each time point, which you can plot as a ribbon.
 In practice, these intervals tend to widen at the edges of the observed data and in periods where the trend is changing direction quickly — exactly where you'd want to know your uncertainty is high.

-## Conclusion

 The model above is simple but it serves as a foundation for a range of more realistic applications.
 A natural first extension is to introduce a **local linear trend**, which adds a time-varying slope $\(\nu_t\)$ alongside the level: